 Registration for the Certificate in CT Imaging (CTIC) program is done through the CAMRT website.
+Completion of courses eligible for the program does not register you for the certificate program - you must register yourself once you have met the pre-requisite requirements.

 The prerequisite for this Certificate Program is the successful completion or Prior Learning Assessment and Recognition (PLAR) of CAMRT's CT Imaging (CTI) 1 exam or first eligible course from the CT series.
-A minimum exam mark of 75% is required.
+A minimum final exam mark of 75% is required.

 The Summary of Clinical Competence for the CT program will be made available in the candidate's personal profile on the CAMRT website at the time of program confirmation.
-Competencies performed before program registration will not be considered for this program.
+Competencies performed before registration into the certificate program will not be considered for this program.